We’ll cut right to the chase. We firmly believe you should only pay for things you actually want. That’s Rule One of budgeting after all.

-If you’d like to delete your YNAB account, log in, go to My Account, and click the Delete Account button towards the bottom.
+If you’d like to delete your YNAB account, log in, go to Account Settings, and click the Delete Account button towards the bottom.
 Or, we’ll automatically delete it for you once your trial has been expired for at least 120 days.

 Cancel a Subscription

-To cancel your subscription, log in and go to My Account.
+To cancel your subscription, log in and go to Account Settings.
 Scroll down a bit (it’s not a long page) and click the aptly named ‘Cancel your subscription’ button.
 From there it’s pretty self-explanatory.
 Once you confirm the cancellation, you will no longer be charged.

 That’s how to make sure your subscription is cancelled immediately.
 The other option is to send a message to [email protected] from the email address associated with your YNAB account and we can cancel it for you.
 We’ll do it.
 But we can’t promise you we’ll enjoy it.

 Either way, you’ll have access to your budget until the end of your billing cycle, and you can resume your subscription if you change your mind.
 Once your subscription expires, if you log back in, you’ll need to re-subscribe.
 (May we recommend a Fresh Start?)

 Canceling your subscription does not delete your data, but you’ll see that option in Account Settings as well.
 We won’t delete your account unless your subscription has been expired for at least three years, as explained in our Data Retention policy.